PhilAppleby/GoDb/README.md

 Software was developed to take advantage of the rapid access times offered by both MongoDb for storing variant id (rsid) vs genomic co-ordininates, and tabix indexing for random access to compressed VCF files via genomic co-ordinates.
 This includes a web application to allow querying of the data store by variant_id and lists of variant ids and command line tools for bulk data extract.

 ### This repository
-The following subdirectories can be found in the repository:
+The following subdirectories are in the repository:

 - *cfg/* Config files containing environment variables to locate data, software and the MongoDb database host